yordan-hristov/mkit-trainings/quests/1-oop-fp-vcs/VCS/README.md

 After you have completed `Assessment 2`, your next tasks are to:

-- Cherry-pick the `feat: git flow` commit from `feature/aaa`
+- Cherry-pick the `feat: git flow` commit from `feature/cherry-pick`

-- Cherry-pick the `feat: github flow` commit from `feature/aaa`
+- Cherry-pick the `feat: github flow` commit from `feature/cherry-pick`

 - `Hint:` use `git log --oneline feature/aaa` to see the commits' `SHA`

 **After you have completed all assessments, your final task is to push the branch to remote.**

 If you have completed all steps and all unit tests pass you can expect a success message in the terminal after you push to remote.
 Otherwise you will see an error message.
+If you feel stuck, checkout a new branch and start over.